We found 7 ear, nose and throat specialists who accept Health Net near Los Gatos, CA.

 Clinical interests: Laryngology

-Dr. Mai Thy Truong works as an ear, nose and throat specialist in Palo Alto, CA and Los Gatos, CA. She is affiliated with Lucile Packard Children's Hospital Stanford.
-Blue Shield, Health Net, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Truong accepts.
-Dr. Truong is a graduate of the University of California, Irvine, School of Medicine.
-She trained at Stanford University Medical Center for residency.
+Dr. Mai Thy Truong is an otolaryngologist in Palo Alto, CA and Los Gatos, CA. She is professionally affiliated with Lucile Packard Children's Hospital Stanford.
+She accepts several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.
+Dr. Truong is a graduate of the University of California, Irvine, School of Medicine and a graduate of Stanford University Medical Center's residency program.

 Conditions / Treatments